serenity-js/workshop-ui-testing/README.md

 npm install   - Installs the dependencies npm test      - Runs the tests and creates a test execution report
-                (it will also download WebDriver and the Serenity BDD CLI jar for you) npm run clean - cleans the target/ directory, where the reports are generated
+                (it will also download WebDriver and the Serenity BDD CLI jar for you)

+npm run clean - cleans the target/ directory, where the reports are generated

+npm run scenario "scenario name" - Runs a single, non-@wip scenario
 ```

 ## Your feedback matters!